eXcal1bur589/eXcal1bur589.github.io/TryHackMe/hosts/wreath/wreath.md

 ![Web Site](images/thomas-wreath-website.png)

-I'll go ahead and run a full nmap scan against the web server to see if we can find out some more information about the host:
+I'll go ahead and run a full nmap scan against the web server to see if I can find out some more information about the host:

 ```
 sudo nmap -sS -A 10.200.196.200